Optimization Problems for Machine Learning: A Survey: Classification

-The objective function \eqref{dec_tree1} minimizes the normalized total misclassification loss $\frac{1}{\hat{L}}\sum_{t\in T_L}L_t$ and the decision tree complexity $\sum_{t\in T_B}d_t$ where $\alpha$ is a tuning parameter and $\hat{L}$ is the baseline loss obtained by predicting the most popular class from the entire dataset.
+\revtwoJS{The objective function \eqref{dec_tree1} minimizes the normalized total misclassification loss $\frac{1}{\hat{L}}\sum_{t\in T_L}L_t$ and the decision tree complexity which is given by $\sum_{t\in T_B}d_t$, the total number of nodes that are split}. $\alpha$ is a tuning parameter and $\hat{L}$ is the baseline loss obtained by predicting the most popular class from the entire dataset.
 Constraints \eqref{dec_tree2}--\eqref{dec_tree3} set the misclassification loss $L_t$ at leaf node $t$ as $L_t = N_t - N_{kt}$ if node $t$ is assigned label $k$ (i.e $c_{kt} = 1$), where $N_t$ is the total number of data points at leaf node $t$ and $N_{kt}$ is the total number of data points at node $t$ whose true labels are~$k$.
-The counting of $N_{kt}$ and $N_t$ is enforced by \eqref{dec_tree5} and \eqref{dec_tree6}, respectively, while constraints \eqref{dec_tree7} indicate that each leaf node that is used (i.e. $l_t=1$) should be assigned to a label $k = 1\dots K$.
-Constraints \eqref{dec_tree10} indicate that each data point should be assigned to exactly one leaf node where $z_{it}=1$ indicates that data point $i$ is assigned to leaf node~$t$.
+The counting of $N_{kt}$ and $N_t$ is enforced by \eqref{dec_tree5} and \eqref{dec_tree6}, respectively, \revtwoJS{where $Y_{ik}$ is a parameter taking the value of 1 if data point $i$ has a label $k$ and $-1$ otherwise}.
+Constraints \eqref{dec_tree7} indicate that each leaf node that is used (i.e.\revtwoCGblue{,} $l_t=1$) should be assigned to a label $k = 1\dots K$.
+Constraints \eqref{dec_tree10} indicate that each data point should be assigned to exactly one leaf node.
 Constraints \eqref{dec_tree11}--\eqref{dec_tree12} indicate that data points can be assigned to a node only if that node is used and if a node is used then at least $N_{\min}$ data points should be assigned to it.
-The splitting of the data points at each of the branch nodes is enforced by constraints \eqref{dec_tree8}--\eqref{dec_tree9} where $A_L(t)$ is the set of ancestors of $t$ whose left branch has been followed on the path from the root node to node $t$ and $A_R(t)$ is the set of ancestors of $t$ whose right branch has been followed on the path from the root node to node $t$. $M_1$ and $M_2$ are large numbers while $\epsilon$ is a small number to enforce the strict split $a^\top x < b$ at the left branch (see \cite{bertsimas2017optimal} for finding good values for $M_1$, $M_2$, and $\epsilon$).
+The splitting of the data points at each of the branch nodes is enforced by constraints \eqref{dec_tree8}--\eqref{dec_tree9} where $A_L(t)$ is the set of ancestors of $t$ whose left branch has been followed on the path from the root node to node~$t$.
+Similarly, $A_R(t)$ is the set of ancestors of $t$ whose right branch has been followed on the path from the root node to node~$t$. $\epsilon$ and $\epsilon_{\max}$ are small numbers to enforce the strict split $a^\top x < b$ at the left branch (see \cite{bertsimas2017optimal} for finding good values for $\epsilon$ and $\epsilon_{\max}$).
 Constraints \eqref{dec_tree13}--\eqref{dec_tree14} indicate that the splits are restricted to a single variable with the option of not splitting a node ($d_t=0$).
 As enforced by constraints \eqref{dec_tree15}, if $p(t)$, the parent of node $t$, does not apply a split then so is node $t$.
-Finally constraints \eqref{dec_tree4}--\eqref{dec_tree17} set the variable limits and binary conditions.}
+Finally constraints \eqref{dec_tree16}--\eqref{dec_tree17} set the binary conditions.}